Tradewinds Villas – Friendly, self-contained, and budget-priced, with a tropical feel in the ‘burbs.

 Tradewinds Villas – Amenities

 - Pool: A decent size, with some shade.
-Guests can use the barbeque, which is alongside and under a roof.
+Guests can use the barbecue, which is alongside and under a roof.

 - Spa & Fitness Center: Not expected or provided at this sort of low-key hotel.